ClusterDuck-Protocol/ClusterDuck-Protocol/docs/end-to-end-encryption-setup.md

   `platformio.ini` env used); GPS uplinks will use `sealed_uplink` on the wire instead of the plain application topic.
-- **Emergency Broadcast**: check Laravel logs after pressing the button — `MqttService: sendGroupBroadcast encrypted successfully` means it worked;
-  `"...mesh group key not configured, sending plaintext broadcast"` means `DUCK_MESH_GROUP_KEY` isn't set in Laravel's `.env` yet.
+- **Emergency Broadcast**: check Laravel logs after pressing the button — `MqttService: sendGroupBroadcast authenticated successfully` means it worked; `"...mesh group key not configured, sending unauthenticated broadcast"` means `DUCK_MESH_GROUP_KEY` isn't set in Laravel's `.env` yet.

 ## Fail-closed behavior once a layer is configured